 $$$

-For a contemporary take on Asian-inspired flavours head to Suzy Luck’s in Salamanca Place for lunch or dinner.
+For a contemporary take on Asian-inspired flavours head to Suzie Luck’s in Salamanca Place for lunch or dinner.
 Enjoy a post-prandial drink at cosy The Salamanca Whisky Bar before heading home.

 TEMPLO